-OPTING OUT
+OPTING OUT & WAIVER PROCEDURES

 General Laws Chapter 71A requires that publicly-funded students in Massachusetts who are identified as EL be instructed through the use of Sheltered English Immersion, unless the student wishes to "opt out" and be placed in a general classroom not tailored for English Learners.
+English Learners who wish to participate in a transitional bilingual program or receive some other type of language support; if available in the District, may not do so unless they have received a waiver from the requirements of G.L. c.
+71A.